Shops, vehicles to operate in Meghalaya from Monday

-Apart from Shillong which currently has two active COVID-19 cases, the Meghalaya government has allowed shops to reopen and vehicles to ply across the state from Monday.
+Apart from Shillong which currently has two active COVID-19 cases, the Meghalaya government has allowed shops to reopen and 50 per cent vehicles to ply across the state from Monday.
 The decision was taken at a review meeting chaired by Chief Minister Conrad K Sangma, official sources said.

 "The deputy commissioners and district transport officers have been asked to work out the modalities for regulating (public and private transport) on a rotation basis," Deputy Chief Minister Prestone Tynsong said on Saturday.
 All passenger vehicles have been asked to run with 50 per cent occupancy.